 As I believe in full transparency, I’d like to provide you with some information about me:

-• I live with my family in Maylands, in the house that we own.
+• I live with my family in Maylands, in the house that we bought.

-• I have a legal degree, a Masters in environmental policy, and more than ten years of experience working for various governmental agencies including WA Police and the Department of Local Government and Communities, dealing with policy and legislation development.
-I work for the State Government as a senior public servant.
+• I have a legal degree, a Masters of Environment, and more than ten years of experience working for various governmental agencies including WA Police, the Department of Health and the Department of Local Government and Communities, dealing with policy and legislation development.
+I current work for the State Government as a senior public servant.

 • I’m an independent councillor: I’m not involved in any political party.